 - 11/2 tbsp roasted sesame seeds

-- 1/4th” piece of ginger, 6 pods of garlic and 1 green chilli crushed in a mortar and pestle ( saute the crushed ginger garlic, green chilly paste in 1 tsp oil till its raw flavour is gone.)
+- 1/4th” piece of ginger, 6 cloves of garlic and 1 green chilli crushed in a mortar and pestle ( saute the crushed ginger garlic, green chilly paste in 1 tsp oil till its raw flavour is gone.)

 - Salt to taste